Natlane/Natlane/README.md

 - 💬 Always down to talk about tech, hacking, OSINT, and weird facts
 - 📫 Reach me?
 Just find me IRL... or chat with me online 🕵️
 - 😄 Pronouns: **he/him**
+- ❤️ Fun fact: I’ve put my whole heart into someone, and I’m not taking it back.
 - ⚡ Fun fact: I love learning new things — **but I’m incredibly lazy** 🛋️

 ---